california96/WGG-Shop/README.md

-# Spendit
+# WGG Shop

-Spendit is a personal expense tracking web application designed for the users to log their income, their expenses as well as monitor their spending habits and wishlists.
+WGG Shop is an ecommerce web application designed to apply and practice all design patterns learned in the Design Patterns course.